 We've seen Nick at a bunch of different stages over the 4 seasons, almost shifting from one extreme to another.
 What was your favorite arc or version of Nick to play?

 I liked Nick season 1.
-I think season 1 Nick as the most interesting as an actor to play.
-The longer it went on, the more the rules of the apocalypse were established and we take things for granted and Nick gets clean so it’s a lot easier.
+I think season 1 Nick was the most interesting as an actor to play.
+The longer it went on, the more the rules of the apocalypse were established and we take things for granted and Nick gets clean so it's a lot easier.
 I remember in season 1 it was such a weird show.
 First of all, playing a junkie you had so much work to do and so much stuff to get into, and so much drugs to take.
-And then obviously as the apocalypse happens, everything becomes normalized and the stakes aren’t as high and there’s another dead person and there’s another dead person.
+And then obviously as the apocalypse happens, everything becomes normalized and the stakes aren't as high and there's another dead person and there's another dead person.
 I kind of miss that initial horror of the whole thing.
-‘Cause once it went on, everyone becomes accustomed to it.
+'Cause once it went on, everyone becomes accustomed to it.
 Also, television, we shoot so much.
-It’s long.
+It's long.

 We know you'll be leaving the show in full soon enough.
 What was it like saying goodbye to the cast and crew?
 I know it's a lot of new crew because you all have moved on filming so much between three different countries, but what was that like?